mkmat/CODE-GPSD-3D/README.md

     cpu time spent during Monte Carlo (affected by the number of processors -np) real time spent during Monte Carlo
     number of neighbor cells
-    np number of processors used
+    np number of threads used in parallel